Seahawks’ new offense under Shane Waldron puts premium on tempo, conditioning

 But Seattle players say that so far, the offense seems much quicker than a year ago, which doesn’t necessarily mean running no-huddle, but just operating at a faster pace.

-“We’re picking up the tempo on offense,’’ said receiver DK Metcalf, adding that “I think it’s going to help us in the long run where teams really can’t get a handle on what we’re doing.’’
+“We’re picking up the tempo on offense,’’ said receiver DK Metcalf, adding, “I think it’s going to help us in the long run where teams really can’t get a handle on what we’re doing.’’

 The faster pace puts a particular challenge on the offensive line.